 A combination of group and individual therapy is usually included in DBT, which has been shown effective for reducing depression, anger, hopelessness, thoughts of suicide and intentional self-harm.
 So, DBT can reduce self-injurious behaviors like cutting and it can improve overall self-awareness and support mental health.

-Like DBT, psychodynamic therapy (PDT) is a treatment for several mental health conditions like borderline personality disorder, a diagnosis frequently linked to self-harm behaviors.
+Like DBT, psychodynamic therapy is a treatment for several mental health conditions like borderline personality disorder, a diagnosis frequently linked to self-harm behaviors.
 Unlike CBT and DBT, psychodynamic therapy pays less attention to the thoughts, feelings and behaviors of the individual.
-Instead, PDT focuses on the influence of unconscious or unknown factors.
+Instead, psychodynamic focuses on the influence of unconscious or unknown factors.

 Psychodynamic therapy centers on the concept that people can change and correct their course.
-This is accomplished with PDT by exploring past events and feelings and understanding the influence they have on the present.
+This is accomplished by exploring past events and feelings and understanding the influence they have on the present.
 By bringing someone’s unconscious motivations into awareness with talk therapy, the patient can move in new directions without self-injury.

 Medications can decrease symptoms and help people manage mental health issues.
 Self-harm be improved with medications as well.